N.Korea rejected AstraZeneca's COVID-19 vaccine over side effects, says think tank

-SEOUL (Reuters) - North Korea has rejected planned shipments of AstraZeneca’s COVID-19 vaccine that were being organised under the global COVAX distribution scheme due to concerns over side effects, a South Korean think thank said on Friday.
+SEOUL, July 9 (Reuters) - North Korea has rejected planned shipments of AstraZeneca's (AZN.L) COVID-19 vaccine that were being organised under the global COVAX distribution scheme due to concerns over side effects, a South Korean think thank said on Friday.

 North Korea has not reported any COVID-19 cases, a position questioned by South Korean and U.S. officials.
 The reclusive country has, however, imposed strict anti-virus measures, including border closures and domestic travel curbs.